 This simple marinade isn't overpowering and complements the delicate pork taste.
 Look for tenderloins on sale.
 Usually, there are two per pack.
 And don't confuse pork tenderloin with pork loin--they are two different cuts of meat, the tenderloin living up to its name--more tender and very lean, but usually quite moist.
 If you are having guests, this is a great recipe.
 You can marinate the meat the day before and grilling is a snap.
 Several tenderloins will feed quite a few people.

-I like my pork grilled until there's just a hint of a pink blush in the center.
-When done (160-165 depending on thickness) remove from grill and place on plate.
+I like my pork grilled until there's just a hint of a pink blush in the center--around 145 F. (It will continue to cook when resting.
+When done, remove from grill and place on plate.
 Tent with foil and allow to rest about ten minutes.
 Save collected juices and add just a tad of water and a teaspoon of butter.
 Microwave just until bubbly.
 Cut the meat into thin slices and drizzle gravy over the top.

 - 2, 3/4 lb. pork tenderloins